a-morales/kwm/README.md

 ---------------------   ---------------------   ---------------------

 ```

+By taking advantage of the fact that bsp-trees can be saved and restored
+from file, it is trivial to create layouts that can be loaded on the press
+of a hotkey.
+This allows the user to quickly get a given space to tile
+according to their needs as they change through the day.
+To save/restore a bsp-layout, see `kwmc help tree`.

 In addition to bsp, *Kwm* supports both monocle and floating spaces.
 If a space is set to floating mode, nothing will be tiled for this space.